 - eight (n.)

-- late 14c., eighte, earlier ehte (c.1200), from Old English eahta, æhta, from Proto-Germanic *akhto(u) (cognates: Old Saxon ahto, Old Frisian ahta, Old Norse atta, Swedish åtta, Dutch acht, Old High German Ahto, German acht, Gothic ahtau), from PIE *okto(u) "eight" (cognates: Sanskrit astau, Avestan ashta, Greek okto, Latin octo, Old Irish ocht-n, Breton eiz, Old Church Slavonic osmi, Lithuanian aštuoni).
+- late 14c., eighte, earlier ehte (c.1200), from Old English eahta, æhta, from Proto-Germanic *ahto (cognates: Old Saxon ahto, Old Frisian ahta, Old Norse atta, Swedish åtta, Dutch acht, Old High German Ahto, German acht, Gothic ahtau), from PIE *okto(u) "eight" (cognates: Sanskrit astau, Avestan ashta, Greek okto, Latin octo, Old Irish ocht-n, Breton eiz, Old Church Slavonic osmi, Lithuanian aštuoni).
+From the Latin word come Italian otto, Spanish ocho, Old French oit, Modern French huit.

-Klein calls it "an old dual form, orig. meaning 'twice four.' " For spelling, see fight (v.).
+For spelling, see fight (v.).
 Meaning "eight-man crew of a rowing boat" is from 1847.
 The Spanish piece of eight (1690s) was so called because it was worth eight reals (see piece (n.)).
 Figure (of) eight as the shape of a race course, etc., attested from c.1600.
 To be behind the eight ball "in trouble" (1932) is a metaphor from shooting pool.
+Eight hours as the ideal length of a fair working day is recorded by 1845.